DanielMartensson/MataveID/examples/fisherfacesExample.md

 # Fisherfaces
 This is a technique that can classify images or raw data from `.pgm` files in the formats `P2` and `P5`.
-Fisherfaces was invented in 1997, but this algorithm, I have made some major improvments.
+Fisherfaces was invented in 1997, but this algorithm, I have made some major improvements.
 First, I'm using Kernel Principal Component Analysis, instead of regular Principal Component Analysis.
 Second, I'm using Support Vector Machine instead of K-Nearest Neighbor.

 The goal with this algorithm is to return a model: